rabevers/vim/README.md

 A personal configuration setup I'm putting together to start coding with Vim.
 Most of my coding is web development with php, so that will be the main focus of this setup.

+use git submodule update --init to initialize the vundle package

 Todo
 ===
 - Search project tree for strings in files